 The party season is well and truly underway, and with generously flowing alcohol and the accompanying temptation to drink too much.
 Just because you do not want to drink it does not mean you want a boring drink.
 So often the selection on offer can be dismal and unappealing; plain juice, sparkling water or sugar laden fizzy drinks.

-Step in Innocent who have asked 12 bloggers to create a festive Mocktail; chic, delicious and grown-up; the type of drink you want to enjoy at a party.
+Step in Innocent who asked me to create festive Mocktail; chic, delicious and grown-up; the type of drink you want to enjoy at a party.

 I was allocated the 4 Calling Birds – which inspired this 4 Thai Birds cocktail.
 Mango and passion fruit are delicious with coconut water (rather than milk – and buy the unflavoured variety).
 Lime brightens, and the coriander and chilli add interest.
 Be as brave as you dare with the chilli.
 Make sure you only use the coriander stalks to keep the pretty golden colour.
 This will also work well with a fresh mango in place of the smoothie.